gemenej/demo-isi/README.md

 Run `npm install -g json-server`.

-Create `db.json` file inside this directory.
+Create `db.json` file inside this root directory (if it doesn't already exist).

 This file should have `users` array and `user_types` array.

 Also, `db.json` has already attached to root directory of repository.

-After creating `db.json` file, use `json-server --watch db.json` for starting JSON server
+Use `json-server --watch db.json` for starting JSON server (run in this root directory).

 ## Code scaffolding